Roy Fisher: The 1970s

 Fisher emerged from this period of blocked creativity in 1971, composing a number of prose pieces and sequences of poems.
 ‘The Cut Pages’ is the most radical of these 1970s works and remains Fisher's most challenging.
 The late sixties had been personally difficult years and Fisher kept a journal in which he recorded the ‘grisly’ details of his life.
 ‘The Cut Pages’ Fisher describes as an ‘exercise in self-permission’.
 He cut the blank pages from his notebook with a razor and started to write on them the ‘converse’ of what was in the journal – things ‘there was no constraint upon’.
 He continued writing until he had used up all the pages.
 The American critic Marjorie Perloff describes the poem as having affinities with Samuel Beckett and as an ‘unwitting precursor’ of the experiments of Ron Silliman and other Language poets a decade later.
 ‘The Cut Pages’ became the title sequence for a 1971 publication from Fulcrum that also contained a four further prose pieces.

 Matrix was also published in 1971 by Fulcrum.
 The title sequence, ‘Matrix’, like a number of Fisher's poems, draws upon painting, in this case Böcklin's series of pictures called ‘The Isle of the Dead’ and Monet's late paintings of waterlilies.
 This volume also includes ‘Glenthorne Poems’, ‘The Six Deliberate Acts,’ and a number of collaborations with visual artists.
 Two of his works, ‘Correspondence’ and ‘Metamorphoses’, were illustrated by Tom Phillips and published in 1970 by Tetrad, a small London press run by artist Ian Tyson.
 ‘Also’ a collaboration with artist Derrick Greaves was published by Tetrad in 1972, and the same year the artist Ronald King published Bluebeard’s Castle with text by Fisher.
 Other collaborations with King followed over a period of twenty-five years, mostly appearing as Artist's Books and all issued by his Circle Press.

 Fisher produced work steadily during the 1970s and published a further volume in 1978, The Thing About Joe Sullivan, this time with Carcanet.
 It was a Poetry Book Society Choice.
 The volume includes ‘Handsworth Liberties’, a sequence of sixteen poems written between 1974 and 1977.
 These poems recall images of the neighbourhood where he grew up.
 Fisher described the writing of these pieces as an attempt to ‘repel the invasion of landscape’ associated with childhood memories.

-‘Wonders of Obligation’, composed in 1979, marks a new development in Fisher's work, which combines a greater freedom of movement through the compositional elements, and a further fluency and directness in both evocation and comment.
+‘Wonders of Obligation’, composed 1979, marked a fresh development in Fisher's work, one that combines a greater freedom of movement through the compositional elements, and a further fluency and directness in both evocation and comment.